IT2901-Tiles/Tiles/README.md

 Please make sure to update tests as appropriate.

 ### Authors and acknowledgment
-[Show your appreciation to those who have contributed to the project.]
 Thanks to our product owner Giulia Cosentino, our supervisor Marius Sjøberg, NTNU for giving us this project and the group members Millie Burhol Austad, Gunvor Huso, Emilie Kalleberg, Stuart Gallina Ottersen, Karen Villmones, Anne Mosvold Ørke and Malin Holte.

 ### License